subhankar235/AetherOS.ai/Docs/steps-backend.md

 Thin wrapper generating `conferenceData` payloads attached via the Calendar client's event creation call (PRD notes no standalone Meet API call is needed).

 ### 6.4 Pub/Sub push endpoint
-Stub the receiving route now in `routers/inbox.py` (`POST /webhooks/gmail`) even though the Inbox Agent isn't built until Phase 11 — verify signature (5.4), acknowledge fast, and enqueue the payload onto a Celery queue rather than processing synchronously in the request handler.
+Stub the receiving route now in `routers/inbox.py` (`POST /webhooks/gmail`) even though the Inbox Agent isn't built until Phase 11 — verify signature (5.5), acknowledge fast, and enqueue the payload onto a Celery queue rather than processing synchronously in the request handler.

-**Exit criteria:** integration tests (with a real or sandboxed Google test account) can fetch a message, create and delete a throwaway calendar event with a Meet link, and a manually-published Pub/Sub test message successfully reaches the webhook endpoint end-to-end.
+**Exit criteria:** a Clerk-authenticated test user can complete the `/integrations/google/connect` → consent → `/integrations/google/callback` round trip and end up with a populated `google_integrations` row; integration tests (with a real or sandboxed Google test account) can then fetch a message, create and delete a throwaway calendar event with a Meet link, and a manually-published Pub/Sub test message successfully reaches the webhook endpoint end-to-end; disconnecting Google (`DELETE /integrations/google`) leaves the user still able to authenticate and hit non-Gmail endpoints.

 ---